aldertzomer/Microbial-Genomics-2022/_episodes/76_Bacterial_GWAS_Lecture.md

 ## Bacterial Genome Wide Association Studies (GWAS)

 We will follow a live lecture on GWAS.
 There will also be time to ask questions about the previous day or the day ahead.
+The lecture is available here: [https://klif.uu.nl/klif/mgen/GWAS.pdf](https://klif.uu.nl/klif/mgen/GWAS.pdf)

 The lecture takes 45-60 minutes depending on the questions.